Turskyi/news_glance/README.md

 #### APPLICATION CORE - `models`, `domain_services` and `application_services` (`core`)

-The number of layers in the application `core` will vary, but remember that the `Domain Model` is the very centre, and since all coupling is toward the centre, the `Domain Model` is only coupled to itself.
+The number of layers in the application `core` will vary, but remember that the `Domain Model` is the very center, and since all couplings are toward the center, the `Domain Model` is only coupled to itself.

 #### DOMAIN MODEL - `models`

-In the very centre, we see the `Domain Model`, which represents the state and behaviour combination that models truth for the organization.
-Around the Domain Model are other layers with more behaviour.
+In the very center, we see the `Domain Model`, which represents the state and behavior combination that models truth for the organization.
+Around the Domain Model are other layers with more behavior.

 #### DOMAIN SERVICES - `domain_services`

 The first layer around the Domain Model is typically where we would find interfaces that provide object saving and retrieving behaviour, called `repository` interfaces.
-The implementation of the object-saving behaviour is not in the application core, however, because it typically involves a database.
+The implementation of the object-saving behavior is not in the application core, however, because it typically involves a database.
 Only the interface is in the application core.

 #### APPLICATION SERVICES - `application_services`